gdbroman/broman.blog/posts/relearning-js.md

 So you can make your app fetch an api.
 Your button consumes a global state.
 But whenever there's red in the console you go crying to Stack Overflow.

-Building stuff with frameworks is great for getting started.
+Building stuff with frameworks is great.
+Get started.
 Learn by doing and all that jazz.
-But, lacking "under the hood"-understanding of a language, you'll inevitably plateau (I did).
+But, lacking under-the-hood understanding, you'll inevitably plateau (I did).

 So I took a Udemy course.